PrincetonUniversity/COS461-Spring2016/notebook/assignment3/README.md

 #### Submission and Grading

-You should submit your completed proxy and web server by the date posted on the course website to [CS Dropbox](https://dropbox.cs.princeton.edu/COS461_S2016/Assignment3).
+You should submit your completed assignment by the date posted on the course website to [CS Dropbox](https://dropbox.cs.princeton.edu/COS461_S2016/Assignment3).
 For the first part (Portscan), you only need to submit the iPython notebook.
 For the second part (DNS reflection), you need to submit the following files: mb.py and test.py.